Hélder Dos Santos Silva

-Hélder Manuel Dos Santos Silva (born 18 June 1980) is a Portuguese manager and former player, who played as a Defensive midfielder.
-Helder Dos Santos Silva had a diverse football career that spanned several clubs across different levels.
+Hélder Manuel Dos Santos Silva (born 18 June 1980) is a Portuguese Football manager and former player, who played as a defensive midfielder.
+He had a diverse football career that spanned several clubs across different levels.
 He began with Alunos de Meirim and went on to play for teams like Sport Club Nun’Alvarez, Uniao Desportiva de Valonguense, Grupo Desportivo de Covelo, Grupo Desportivo de Aguas Santas, and Caide De Rei Sport Club.
-In 2004, he joined Hailsham Town Football Club, followed by a move to Eastbourne United Football Club in 2005 and then to Eastbourne Borough Football Club. after successful seasons, he joined Aldershot Town Football Club in January 2008 and retired same year at the age of 28.
+In 2004, he joined Hailsham Town Football Club, followed by a move to Eastbourne United Football Club in 2005 and then to Eastbourne Borough Football Club. after successful seasons, he joined Aldershot Town Football Club in January 2008 and retired the same year at the age of 28.

 Career

-Hélder began his coaching career in 2008 at grassroots level after retiring and progressed through the ladder establishing his own football academy, Prodirect Soccer Academy in 2011.
-Helder Silva progressed with his coaching, from Scout to head coach, managing teams like Eastbourne Borough F.C in 2010-2015 as a Perform Analyst and Assistant coach.
-Helder then moved to Whitehawk F.C where he held the position of Assistant Coach and Scouting Coordinator at National League South club Whitehawk F.C., during the 2015-2016 season.
+Silva began his coaching career in 2008 at the grassroots level after retiring and progressed through the ladder establishing his own football academy, Prodirect Soccer Academy, in 2011.
+He progressed with his coaching, from scout to head coach, managing teams like Eastbourne Borough F.C in 2010-2015 as a perform analyst and assistant coach.
+Hel then moved to Whitehawk F.C where he held the position of assistant Coach and scouting coordinator at National League South club Whitehawk F.C., during the 2015-2016 season.

-From 2016 to 2018, Hélder worked as Academy scout and coach of Crystal Palace Under-18s who were playing in the Premier League 2 division, and later as assistant coach of the under-23s where he assisted the Under-23 head coach with daily training sessions.
+From 2016 to 2018, Silva worked as academy scout and coach of the Crystal Palace Under-18s who were playing in the Premier League 2 division, and later as assistant coach of the under-23s, where he assisted the Under-23 head coach with daily training sessions.